DirecTV-Team1A-NextGen-Rec/directv_tvrec/README.md

    - Sentiment analysis and topic modeling to enhance the prediction capabilities.

 ### 3. **Modeling Techniques**
+   - **Linear Regression** for baseline modeling and understanding the relationship between features and popularity.
    - **Random Forest** for classification tasks, using various features to predict show popularity.
+   - **Gradient Boosting** for improving performance by training multiple models sequentially.
    - **XGBoost** for advanced boosting, fine-tuning the hyperparameters for improved model performance.

 ### 4. **Model Evaluation**